 Nate’s Grade: D+

-Posted on June 20, 2003, in 2003 Movies and tagged action, ang lee, bad movies, comic book, drama, eric bana, jennifer connelly, josh lucas, marvel, nick nolte, sam elliot, sci-fi, sper hero.
+Posted on June 20, 2003, in 2003 Movies and tagged action, ang lee, comic book, drama, eric bana, jennifer connelly, josh lucas, marvel, nick nolte, sam elliot, sci-fi, sper hero.
 Bookmark the permalink.
 Leave a comment.